paulmach/osmzen/README.md

 			zoom,
 		)

 	The bound is necessary for clipping.
-Typically set to the bound of the requested tile.
+Typically, set to the bound of the requested tile.

 The result is a GeoJSON feature collection with `kind`, `kind_detail` etc. properties that are understood by [Mapzen house styles](https://mapzen.com/products/maps/).